Argentina Work Permit

 To apply for a work permit/visa you need:

-- Valid Passport with a minimum validity of a year and half after the visa is issued (with valid tourist visa stamp),
+- Valid Passport with a minimum validity of a year and a half after the visa is issued (with valid tourist visa stamp),

 - Argentina Criminal Background Check from the Registro Nacional de Reincidencia for 80 Pesos,